yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 * Between $16 million and $122.3 million must have a liquidity ratio of 3% of NTAs;
 * Exceeding $122.3 million must have a liquidity ratio of 10% of NTAs.

+The amount of [all U.S. Dollar money](https://en.wikipedia.org/wiki/Money_supply#United_States) is referred to as M0:

+> M0: The total of all physical currency including coinage.
+M0 = Federal Reserve Notes + US Notes + Coins.
+It is not relevant whether the currency is held inside or outside of the private banking system as reserves.

+Note that money not yet printed is included in M0:

+> In the United States, a bank's reserves consist of U.S. currency held by the bank (also known as "vault cash") plus the bank's balances in Federal Reserve accounts.
+For this purpose, paper currency on hand and balances in Federal Reserve ("Fed") accounts are interchangeable (both are obligations of the Fed).
+Reserves may come from any source, including the federal funds market, deposits by the public, and borrowing from the Fed itself.

+The sum of all U.S. Dollar money and money substitutes is referred to as M3:

+> M1: The total amount of M0 (cash/coin) outside of the private banking system plus the amount of demand deposits, travelers checks and other checkable deposits
+>
+> M2: M1 + most savings accounts, money market accounts, retail money market mutual funds, and small denomination time deposits (certificates of deposit of under $100,000).
+>
+> M3: M2 + all other CDs (large time deposits, institutional money market mutual fund balances), deposits of [eurodollars](https://en.wikipedia.org/wiki/Eurodollar) and [repurchase agreements](https://en.wikipedia.org/wiki/Repurchase_agreement).

+Therefore money substitutes is the difference between M3 and M0.

-[According to the Federal Reserve](https://www.federalreserve.gov/faqs/currency_12773.htm), there is approximately $1,700,000,000,000 of money in circulation:
+[According to the U.S. Federal Reserve](https://www.federalreserve.gov/faqs/currency_12773.htm), at the end of January 2019, there was approximately $1,700,000,000,000 of money in circulation:

 > There was approximately $1.70 trillion in circulation as of January 31, 2019.
 This figure includes Federal Reserve notes ($1,655.2 billion), U.S. notes ($0.2 billion), currency no longer issued ($0.2 billion), and coins outstanding ($47.2 billion).

-The level of all money substitutes is [referred to as M3](https://en.wikipedia.org/wiki/Money_supply#Empirical_measures_in_the_United_States_Federal_Reserve_System).

-* M1: Bank reserves are not included in M1.
-* M2: Represents M1 and "close substitutes" for M1.
-M2 is a broader classification of money than M1.
-* M3: M2 plus large and long-term deposits.
-Since 2006, M3 is no longer published by the US central bank.
+[However, must include member bank balances held in Fed accounts (not yet printed).]

 [According to the Federal Reserve Bank of St. Louis](https://fred.stlouisfed.org/series/MABMM301USM189S), M3 was $14,613,500,000,000 in May of 2015, the last date provided.
+[According to the OECD](https://data.oecd.org/money/broad-money-m3.htm), M3 in January 2019 was 122% of M3 (in 2015), or $17,828,470,000,000.

+### Conclusion

-Literal printing is how money is created "out of thin air", or more accurately, out of [old blue jeans](https://www.washingtonpost.com/news/wonk/wp/2013/12/16/how-tight-jeans-almost-ruined-americas-money).
+Money is not created "out of thin air" by banking accounting.
+It is literally created out of [old blue jeans](https://www.washingtonpost.com/news/wonk/wp/2013/12/16/how-tight-jeans-almost-ruined-americas-money) by the state.